DHTMLGoodies/ludoDB/examples/mod_rewrite/readme.md

 #This is an example of LudoDBRequest handler using Apache mod_rewrite.
 This example only works when mod_rewrite is enabled on your Apache httpd server.

+Support for PDO MySql should also be enabled/installed.

 ##Configuration

 Open Router.php